Miracloon/pflotran-documentation/source/user_guide/cards/utility_cards/wallclock_stop_card.rst

 Required Cards:
 ---------------
-WALLCLOCK_STOP <float> <optional string>
+WALLCLOCK_STOP <float> <string>
- Specifies a wall clock time (and optional units, default = hours) at which the simulation will shut down gracefully generating a restart file, if specified.
- The option is especially useful when there is an upper limit of wall clock time you can request on supercomputers and you are not sure if the run will be completed within the time.
+ Specifies a wall-clock time and units at which the simulation will shut down gracefully generating a restart file, if specified.
+The option is especially useful when there is an upper limit of wall clock time you can request on supercomputers, and you are not sure if the run will be completed within the time.

 Examples